Lichenostomus melanops cassidix

 Helmeted Honeyeaters at Healesville Sanctuary

-The captive breeding program for Helmeted Honeyeaters at Healesville Sanctuary began in 1989.
-Today the Sanctuary holds 13 pair of Helmeted Honeyeaters in purpose built aviaries, each aviary housing a single pair of birds.
+The captive breeding program for Helmeted Honeyeaters at Zoos Victoria began in 1989, and is largely based at Healesville Sanctuary.
+Today the Sanctuary holds up to thirteen pairs of Helmeted Honeyeaters in purpose built aviaries, with each aviary housing a single pair of birds.
+Birds are often re-paired as part of the carefully managed genetic rescue program.
 Closely related Yellow-tufted Honeyeaters are also held for use as foster parents.
-Each year the majority of Helmeted Honeyeaters bred at the Sanctuary are released between the reintroduction sites at Yellingbo and Bunyip State Park.
-Usually some birds are retained at the Sanctuary for use as breeders in the captive population.
-Fledgling birds from the previous breeding season are released around the start of the next breeding season (around September) after spending three days in acclimatisation aviaries at the release sites.
-Throughout the breeding season, eggs and nestlings are also moved between the Sanctuary and wild nests as required.
-This happens for a number of reasons:
+Each year juvenile Helmeted Honeyeaters bred at the Sanctuary are released into either an existing wild population to supplement that population, or a new release site may be established.
+Release decisions are carefully made by a multi-agency team, with the objective of managing the whole population (wild and captive) for genetic diversity.
+Usually some of each breeding seasons young birds are retained at the Sanctuary for use as breeders in the captive population.
+Fledgling birds from the previous breeding season are released into the wild before the start of the next breeding season.
+A release of birds is done under ethics approvals that carefully consider why and how the release will happen.
+Throughout the breeding season, eggs and nestlings may also be moved between the Sanctuary and wild nests as required.
+Parent birds are very accepting of this intervention, as long as it is done carefully, again, under ethics approval.
+This may happen for a number of reasons:

 - If a wild nest is abandoned the eggs/nestlings can be fostered into a captive nest or placed into an incubator and hand raised or fostered after hatching

-- If the age of a captive and wild nest are within a few days age of each other, eggs/nestlings can be fostered from captive to wild nests.
+- If the age of a captive and wild nest are within a day or two in age of each other, eggs/nestlings can be fostered from captive to wild nests.
 This is a preferable form of ‘release to the wild’ of captive birds as they are then raised and socialised in a wild situation.

 A bird in time